Bugmark-Simulator/bugmark_simulation/README.md

 Run script reset_scr to reset exchange and all database `~/src/bugmark_simulation/exercises/script/reset_scr`

 ## Running the experiment
+If InfluxDB or Grafana are not running:
+- `sudo systemctl start influxdb`
+- `sudo systemctl start grafana`

 Following are the steps to setup the experiment
 1. Run the script to clean the bugmark excange `~/src/bugmark_simulation/exercises/script/reset_scr` (Note: This step is not needed if you have setup a clean environment for the first time)